osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-client-credential-clients.md

 <a id="opIdClientCredentialClients_Get Client Credential Client Header"></a>

-Validate that a Client Credential Client exists.
+Validates that a client credential client exists.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text